toplouie1/goal-maker-starting-point/README.md

 ![app goal, with notes and lists](./assets/goal.png)

+Feel free to improve the minimal and palette-challenged CSS we've got.

-We'll be implementing the "Notes" section first.
+**We'll be implementing the "Notes" section first.**